 Venture Debt Uses – Bridge to Profitability

-In cases where the company is nearly break-even, there may be more repayment options available than at earlier stages – particularly longer amortization schedules or bullet loans.
+In addition, companies that are nearly breakeven may have more repayment options available than at earlier stages – particularly longer amortization schedules or bullet loans.
 For example, a longer amortization term can make more sense for a company close to profitability as the company has more time to repay the loan when it is at a point where they are generating sufficient cash flows to service the debt.